Chapter 1: The Vitals of Data#

 • The Goal: To identify risk factors and understand how a disease develops naturally.

-• The Limitation: We can find strong associations, but proving direct cause-and-effect is difficult because we do not control the environment.
+• The Limitation: We can find strong associations, but proving direct cause-and-effect is difficult because researchers do not control the environment.

 2. Experimental Epidemiology (The Anorexia Clinical Trial)